 Getting up out of bed as soon as possible after an illness or

 surgery.
 It is very important to get moving as soon as you are able.
 If you

 cannot get out of bed, do the leg exercise described above every hour to keep

 Sitting still for a long flight or road trip raises your risk of getting blood clots.
 It's important to take steps to prevent blood clots when you travel, such as getting up and moving around every 30 to 60 minutes on a long flight.

 In the hospital

 Intermittent pneumatic compression (IPC)

-alternately inflate and deflate knee-high boots, which results in decreased
+inflate and deflate knee-high boots, which reduces

 pooling of blood in the legs.
 IPC pumps are often used when people stay in a